napframework/nap/docs/doxygen/markdown/rendering.md

 Example {#render_example}
 =======================

 To follow this example it's good to read the high level [system](@ref system) documentation first.
 This example renders a rotating sphere with a world texture to the first screen.
+This example is part of the 'HelloWorld' demo.
 To render a rotating sphere we need a:

 - [Window](@ref nap::RenderWindow)
 - [Sphere](@ref nap::SphereMesh)